himselfv/tasks-ig/docs/hosting.md

 * Merge all CSS files into one (and adjust index.html)

-### <a name="caldav"></a>Setting up your own CalDAV
+#### <a name="cors"></a>CalDAV and CORS
 If your Tasks IG instance is hosted on a different server than your CalDAV, requests to CalDAV are [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-CORS is a dubious security measure where a server must explicitly say "yes, yes, I'm okay with other domains" before the browsers will even let JS code call it.
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a dubious browser security measure where a server must explicitly agree to receive the request before the browsers will even let the page send it.

-It's a mess that browsers created and only the server side (DAV server) can fix.
-You need to configure CORS on CalDAV side:
+It's a mess that browsers created and only the server side can fix.
+You have to configure CORS on CalDAV side:

 * Return 200 on OPTIONS even when unauthenticated
 * All requests are made with NO `withCredentials`.
 We'll try to stick to that as allowing `withCredentials` is a security hole.